-Cash flows provided by operating activities of continuing operations in 2017 were approximately \$120.1 million, as compared to \$80.5 million in 2016.
+Cash flows provided by operating activities of continuing operations in 2018 were approximately \$129.3 million, as compared to \$120.1 million in 2017.
 Significant changes in cash flows provided by operating activities of continuing operations and the reasons for such changes are as follows:

-- In 2017, the Company generated \$111.2 million in cash flows, based on the reported net income of \$31.0 million and after considering the effects of non-cash items related to losses on dispositions of businesses and other assets, depreciation, amortization, changes in deferred income taxes, debt financing and related expenses, stock-based compensation and other operating activities.
-In 2016, the Company generated \$82.9 million based on the reported net loss of \$39.8 million and after considering the effects of similar non-cash items as well as non-cash effects related to impairment of goodwill and indefinite-lived intangible assets. - Decreases in accounts receivable resulted in a source of cash of approximately \$1.2 million and \$8.0 million in 2017 and 2016, respectively.
-The decreases in accounts receivable are due primarily to the timing of sales and collection of cash within the periods.
-Days sales outstanding of receivables decreased by two days in 2017 as compared to 2016, primarily as a result of our increased focus on collections activity. - We reduced our investment in inventory by approximately \$4.4 million and \$5.2 million in 2017 and 2016, respectively, primarily due to our facility consolidation efforts, as we have not needed to increase our inventory in stock to support the increase in year-over-year sales levels.
-Our days sales in inventory decreased by three days in 2017 as compared to 2016. - Increases in accounts payable and accrued liabilities resulted in a source of cash of approximately \$3.6 million in 2017, primarily due to the timing of payments made to suppliers and mix of vendors and related terms.
-Decreases in accounts payable and accrued liabilities resulted in a cash use of approximately \$18.1 million in 2016, primarily a result of lower purchases of inventory and other supplies given the lower sales demand.
-Our days accounts payable on hand remained flat year-over-year.
+- In 2018, the Company generated \$146.0 million in cash flows, based on the reported net income of \$83.3 million and after considering the effects of non-cash items related to losses on dispositions of businesses and other assets, depreciation, amortization, changes in deferred income taxes, debt financing and related expenses, stock-based compensation and other operating activities.
+In 2017, the Company generated \$111.2 million in cash flows based on the reported net income of \$31.0 million and after considering the effects of similar non-cash items. - Increases in accounts receivable resulted in a use of cash of approximately \$11.4 million in 2018, primarily due to the increase in sales levels and the timing of sales and collection of cash.
+Decreases in accounts receivable resulted in a source of cash of approximately \$1.2 million in 2017.
+Days sales outstanding of receivables remained flat year-over-year. - We increased our investment in inventory by approximately \$18.7 million in 2018 to support the increased sales levels, nearly \$8.0 million of which occurred in the fourth quarter as we received foreign-sourced goods ahead of the expected increase in tariff rates.
+We reduced our investment in inventory by approximately \$4.4 million in 2017, primarily due to our facility consolidation efforts.
+Our days sales in inventory increased by five days in 2018 as compared to 2017, primarily as a result of the fourth quarter 2018 increase. - Decreases in prepaid expenses and other assets resulted in a source of cash of approximately \$9.1 million in 2018, primarily as a result of the timing of payments made for income taxes and certain operating expenses.
+Increases in prepaid expenses and other assets resulted in a use of cash of approximately \$0.3 million in 2017. - Increases in accounts payable and accrued liabilities resulted in a source of cash of approximately \$4.3 million and \$3.6 million in 2018 and 2017, respectively, primarily a result of higher purchases of inventory and other supplies to support higher sales demand.
+Our days accounts payable on hand increased by 10 days year-over-year, primarily due to the mix of payment terms in December 2018, which increased given longer payment terms to certain foreign vendors.

-Net cash used for investing activities in 2017 was approximately \$32.4 million, as compared to \$31.1 million in 2016.
-During 2017, we incurred approximately \$36.8 million in capital expenditures as we have continued our investment in growth, capacity and productivity-related capital projects.
-Cash received from the disposition of assets was approximately \$4.5 million in 2017.
-During 2016, we invested approximately \$31.3 million in capital expenditures and received cash from the disposition of assets of approximately \$0.2 million.
+Net cash used for investing activities in 2018 was approximately \$24.8 million, as compared to \$32.4 million in 2017.
+During 2018, we incurred approximately \$25.1 million in capital expenditures as we have continued our investment in growth, capacity and productivity-related capital projects.
+Cash received from the disposition of assets was approximately \$0.3 million in 2018.
+During 2017, we invested approximately \$36.8 million in capital expenditures and received cash from the disposition of assets of approximately \$4.5 million.